denoland/manual/typescript/configuration.md

 > defaults and to think long and hard about using a configuration file.

 > ⚠️ Deno v1.14 started supporting a more general configuration file that is no
-> longer confined to specyfing TypeScript compiler settings.
+> longer confined to specifying TypeScript compiler settings.
 Using
 > `tsconfig.json` as a file name will still work, but we recommend to use
 > `deno.json` or `deno.jsonc`, as an automatic lookup of this file is planned
 > for an upcoming releases.